 If I’m totally honest, I’m a bit lazy.
 I always have lots going on in life and hate doing nothing.
 However, I prefer my life to be filled with things I can do from the comfort of my sofa.
 I write my blog posts on the sofa, I do my distance learning tutoring on the sofa, I market my nearly new sales from the sofa, I enjoy my favourite hobby, reading and eating chocolate, on the sofa.
-Even my voluntary work managing the local scout group website is done from the sofa.
+Even my voluntary work managing the local scout group website is done from the sofa. for all of these reasons, I am a natural at lazy parenting.

 They will learn to do stuff for themselves